Constellation-Labs/documentation-hub/stargazer/APIReference/constellationRPCAPI/dag_signData.md

 <intro-end />

-Calculates a constellation signature of the given signature request from the selected account.
+Creates a request to generate a safe signature of arbitrary data from the selected wallet.
+This method is intended to be used for interaction with custom data requests to metagraphs and other similar use cases.

 :::caution Warning
-This method adds the standard `"\u0019Constellation Signed Data:\n" + len(message) + "\n"` prefix when calculating the signature hash.
+This method adds a standard `"\u0019Constellation Signed Data:\n" + len(message) + "\n"` prefix when calculating the signature hash.
+The addition of the prefix prevents users from being tricked into signing a valid token transaction with this method.

 The final string looks like this: `"\u0019Constellation Signed Data:\n" + len(message) + "\n" + message`
 :::